410 Beacon is located on the north side of Beacon, between Gloucester and Hereford, with 408 Beacon to the east and 412 Beacon to the west.

 On January 18, 1887, Charles Head purchased a 50 foot wide lot at 412 Beacon from George Higginson, on which he proposed to build his home.
 To protect their river views to the west, on February 23, 1887, Isaac Tucker Burr, Jr., and Dr. Richard Manning Hodges, owner of 408 Beacon, purchased the lot at 414 Beacon from George Higginson, and on April 30, 1887, they entered into an agreement with Charles Head by which he agreed to limit the depth of his house to no more 83 feet 6 inches from the northern line of Beacon, and they agreed to limit the depth of any house built at 414 Beacon to no more than the depth of the house built at 412 Beacon.
 This agreement both assured that the house at 412 Beacon would not impede the views from 408 and 410 Beacon and that 412 Beacon’s view would not be impeded by any future house built at 414 Beacon.

 By the 1887-1888 winter season, Isaac and Alice Burr had made 410 Beacon their home.
 They previously had lived at 377 Marlborough.
+They also maintained homes in Nahant and in Milton.

 On June 12, 1894, Rufus Greeley transferred the property into his wife’s name.